Knight anole: Diet

-When young, its diet consists mainly of insects.
-As an adult, it mostly eats invertebrates (notably insects and snails), but regularly take fruits and can function as a seed disperser.
-They may also take small vertebrates prey such as small birds and reptiles (including other anoles), but studies indicate that they do this less frequently than several other anole species.
+When they are young, their diet consists mainly of insects.
+As adults, they mostly eat invertebrates (notably insects and snails), but regularly take fruits and can function as a seed disperser.
+They may also take small vertebrate prey such as small birds and reptiles (including other anoles), but studies indicate that they do this less frequently than several other anole species.

 Captivity

 In captivity, the anole's aggressiveness seems to lessen to a certain degree; if it is raised from the time of its birth and handled, it is common for it to become tame enough to be held.
 In communal terraria with other species of lizards, it rarely attacks smaller lizards, unless the other reptile intrudes on its territory.
 It may be hand-fed with caution, since it has a strong bite and many small, sharp teeth.